 Get a home inspection on a brand new home

 At last, the question, should you perform a home inspection on your brand new home?
-Clearly,our answer is YES!
+Clearly, our answer is YES!
 Always have a home inspector come in, before waiving that condition!
-Builders may tell you it is necessary, but our experience tells us it is very necessary.
+Builders may tell you it is not necessary, but our experience tells us it is very necessary.

 The bottom line is there are four important pointers when buying a new home where you are dealing with the builder:

 - Think twice before entering a show home on a sunny afternoon, without your realtor.
 You may waive your rights of having your own representation.

 - Discuss commissions with your realtor.
 Make sure you know upfront which builders pay full and/or partial commissions as compensation to your realtor.